skip to main content

 Articulation Agreements

-Articulation agreements between the School of Nursing and community colleges allow a seamless transition from an associate to a bachelor's degree.
+Articulation agreements between the College of Nursing and community colleges allow a seamless transition from an associate to a bachelor's degree.
 Articulation agreements identify each school's required coursework to ensure students take the necessary courses.

 Contact us to learn more about each school's specific articulation agreement course requirements.